High dimensional stochastic regression with latent factors, endogeneity and nonlinearity: Regression with latent factors

 \begin{as} For any $i=1,\ldots,m$, $j=1,\ldots,p$ and $t$, $ E(|z_{i,t}|^{2\gamma})\leq C_1$, $E(|\zeta_{j,t}|^{2\gamma})\leq C_1$ and $E(|\varepsilon_{j,t}|^{2\gamma})\leq C_1$, where $C_1>0$ is a constant, $\gamma$ is given in Condition \ref{as1}, and $z_{i,t}$ is the $i$th element of ${\bf z}_t$, $\zeta_{j,t}$ and $\varepsilon_{j,t}$ are the $j$th element of, respectively, $\bA\bx_t$ and $\bve_t$. \end{as}

 \begin{as} There exists a constant $C_2 >0$ such that $\lambda_{\textrm{min}}\{E({\bf z}_t{\bf z}_t^\T)\}>C_2$ for all $t$. \end{as}

+Condition $E(|\zeta_{j,t}|^{2\gamma})\leq C_1$ in Condition \ref{as2} can be guaranteed by some suitable conditions on each $x_{i,t}$, as ${\bf A}$ is a half orthogonal matrix.
+For example, it holds if $\max_{i,t} E(|x_{i,t}|^{2\gamma})<\infty$.
 Proposition~\ref{pn1} below establishes the convergence rate of the estimator for the $p\times m$ coefficient matrix $\bD$.
 Since $p \to \infty$ together with the sample size $T$, the convergence rate depends on~$p$.
 Especially when $p/T \to 0$, the least squares estimator $\wh \bD$ is a consistent estimator for $\bD$.
 This condition can be relaxed if we impose some sparse condition on $\bD$, and then apply appropriate thresholding on $\wh \bD$.
 We do not pursue this further here.
 When $p$ is fixed, the convergence rate is $T^{1/2}$ which is the optimal rate for the regression with the dimension fixed.

 \begin{pn} Let Conditions \ref{as1}-\ref{as3} hold.
 As $T \to \infty$ and $ p \to \infty$, it holds that

 \end{pn}

 To state the results for estimating factor loadings, we introduce more conditions.